dereksonderegger/444/docs/01_Familiarization.md

 To download and install the package from the Comprehensive R Archive Network (CRAN), you just need to ask RStudio it to install it via the menu `Tools` -> `Install Packages...`.
 Once there, you just need to give the name of the package and RStudio will download and install the package on your computer.

-Many major analysis types are available via downloaded packages as well as problem sets from various books (e.g. `Sleuth3` or `faraway`) and can be easily downloaded and installed via the menu.
+Many major analysis types are available via downloaded packages as well as problem sets from various books (e.g. `Sleuth3` or `faraway`) and can be easily downloaded and installed from CRAN via the menu.

 Once a package is downloaded and installed on your computer, it is available, but it is not loaded into your current R session by default.
 The reason it isn't loaded is that there are thousands of packages, some of which are quite large and only used occasionally.
 So to improve overall performance only a few packages are loaded by default and the you must explicitly load packages whenever you want to use them.
 You only need to load them once per session/script.